nxough13/FleurEase/TESTING_GUIDE.md

 ## 1️⃣3️⃣ BAD WORDS FILTER

-### Test 13.1: Review Comment Filter
+### Test 13.1: Review Comment Filter - working
 1. Write a review with profanity
 2. Examples: "This is shit", "Damn good", "Fucking amazing"
 3. Submit review
 4. ✅ Bad words should be masked: "This is ****", "D**n good", "F*****g amazing"
 5. ✅ Review should still be saved

-### Test 13.2: Update Review with Bad Words
+### Test 13.2: Update Review with Bad Words - working
 1. Edit an existing review
 2. Add bad words
 3. ✅ Should be filtered on update too

----

-## 1️⃣4️⃣ RESPONSIVE DESIGN

-### Test 14.1: Mobile View
-1. Resize browser to mobile size (375px width)
-2. ✅ Navigation should collapse to hamburger menu
-3. ✅ Product grid should stack vertically
-4. ✅ Filters should be collapsible
-5. ✅ All buttons should be touch-friendly

-### Test 14.2: Tablet View
-1. Resize to tablet size (768px)
-2. ✅ Should show 2 products per row
-3. ✅ Layout should adapt properly

 ---